Once a year I have the privilege of hosting Etsy Made in Canada here in Ottawa.

 I have been the Etsy Team Captain for our region since 2013.

-What that means essentially is that I'm an ambassador for the brand and do my best to share new knowledge and encourage makers, craft suppliers and vintage sellers to use the platform...and make a living (or part of a living anyway) doing what they love to do.
+What that means is I'm an ambassador for the Etsy Canada brand.
+I do my best to share new knowledge and encourage makers, craft suppliers and vintage sellers to use the platform... and make a living (or part of a living anyway) doing what they love to do.

-You don't have to have an Etsy shop to participate in all Cheerfully Made Markets, only Etsy Made in Canada.
+You don't have to have an existing Etsy shop to participate in ALL Cheerfully Made Markets, only the Etsy Made in Canada one.

 You've got questions and I've got answers.